Hetul79/SaylaniStudentRegistrationform/README.md

 # WEB-SaylaniRegistrationForm
-Saylani Registration form designed using HTML and CSS
+Saylani Student Registration form designed using HTML and CSS.